dcore94/bss/README.md

 * **BSS.commit(bss)**: runs a commit phase on the passed BSS instance.
 * **BSS.clean(bss)**: clears all cached structures for the passed BSS instnace and zeroes the markup generated inside a target.
 This is useful for resetting visuals.

+In order to allow for a clean design, the only point where BSS has to modify the DOM is when binding an element to a datastructure.
+A BSS stub object is attached to the HTML element for replicated output bindings.

+The stub object is accessible through the code:

+	e.bss_binding //the whole stub
+	e.bss_binding.data // the data object bound to the element e.bss_binding.index //the index if the element is replicated

+Other elements of the stub object are currently undocumented and it's recommended not to use them.

-With version 1.1 a remove functionality has been added.
+With version 1.1 a remove functionality has been added only for elements that have an out model.
 This functionality comes in very handy in dynamic list based bindings allowing for the removal of replicas when binding to arrays of elements.
-In order to allow for a clean design, this is the only point where BSS has to modify the DOM.
-A BSS stub object is attached to the HTML element for replicated output bindings.
-This stub currently contains only the remove operation.
-Consider _e_ to be the output bound UI element then the syntax to access the delete functionality is the following:
+The syntax to access the delete functionality is the following:

 	e.bss_binding.delete()